MooersLab/latextips/README.md

 }
 ```

+As you may know, MathJax renders in web pages equations written in LaTeX.
+You can left-click on the equation in the web page to see the tex code.
+You can then copy and paste this code into a tex file and then use this code as a template.

 ## How to deal with URLs that bleed into the right margin

 Web addresses or URLs are frequently used to refer to resources on the World Wide Web.
 URLs are useful to display because they can evolve.
 Knowledge of an outdated URL can aid the discovery of the current URL.
-However, LaTeX does not know how to line wrap URL so they project into the right margin.
+However, LaTeX does not know how to line wrap URL, so they can project into the right margin if they are long.

 To address this problem, I put URLs in footnotes at the bottom of the page where they are out of the way.
-I use the the command `\footnote{\url{ }}`.
+I use the command `\footnote{\url{ }}`.
-I have put this in a yasnippet called *furl*.
+I have put this in a yasnippet snippet called *furl*.

 ```elisp
 # contributor: Blaine Mooers bmooers1@gmail.com